VadeanFlaviuAlexandru/FictionCatalogue/README.md

 ## Key Features

-* A simple catalogue to find movies, films and novels.
+* A simple catalogue to find movies, films and novels in React.
 * I use the OMDb API to search.

 ## Screenshots